apache/iceberg-python/mkdocs/docs/configuration.md

 ## In-Memory Catalog

-In-memory catalog uses in-memory data-structures to store information.
+The In-Memory catalog uses in-memory data-structures to store information.
 This is useful for test, demo, and playground.
 Do not use in production as the data is not persisted.

 While you can specify In-Memory catalog in the configuration file like this, it is not recommended since information is only persisted for the duration of the function call.